REPORT UNSAFE LASER LIGHT SHOWS

 Contacting ILDA

-However, any serious problems or concerns should first be addressed with the venue management, laser company and government regulators.
-They have the authority and duty to stop unsafe or illegal laser shows.
+However, any serious problems or concerns should first be addressed with the laser operator, laser company, venue management, and government regulators.
+They will have the authority and power to stop unsafe or illegal laser shows.

 Information to include